 Ever wonder what happens to all of the stress we accumulate during the day?
 That car that almost hit you?
 Your child screaming at you?
 Even the unconscious stress of self-judgment?
 Where does it go?

 Your beautiful brain collects it and saves it for when you dream to process away.
-Let me repeat: When you sleep, you process stress and trauma.
-So, one of the simplest and most effective things you can do is to get your full seven to nine hours of shut-eye each and every day.
+Let me repeat: When you sleep, your brain processes your emotions.
+So, one of the simplest and most effective things you can do to boost your brain is to get your full seven hours of shut-eye each and every night.

-Fish oil has positive benefits on brain health.
-My kids go for the hard-core fermented cod liver stuff, and somehow we’ve apparently cemented this into them so well over the years that they ask for it daily although it tastes awful.
-They take it by the spoonful, but you can also get it in capsule form, which has a pleasant lemon aftertaste.
+Omega-3s—including fish oil—have positive benefits on brain health.
+My kids go for the hardcore fermented cod liver stuff, and somehow we’ve cemented this into them so well over the years that they ask for it daily, although it tastes awful.
+They take it by the spoonful, but you can also get it in capsule form, some versions of which have a pleasant lemon aftertaste.

-Meditation taps into your subconscious mind (just below consciousness) and has innumerable neurological benefits.
+Meditation has innumerable neurological benefits.
 Not sure how to be mindful on an everyday basis and want an easy way to meditate?
-I like Headspace—it’s like a “gym membership” for your mind.
+I like Headspace—it’s like a gym membership for your mind.
 With its meditation and mindfulness techniques, you can train your mind for a happier, healthier, more enjoyable life.

 5. Make yourself uncomfortable.

-Your brain needs novelty to grow.
-How do you know when you’re doing something that’s “new enough”?
+Your brain needs novelty to grow, but how do you know when you’re doing something that’s “new enough”?
 When it feels uncomfortable, awkward, weird, strange or it scares you.
-By doing things daily that are out of your comfort zone, you allow your brain to develop new branches on its neuron tree (also called dendritic pathways) instead of shriveling up into a sad dried out tree stump.
+By doing things daily that are out of your comfort zone, you allow your brain to develop new branches on its neuron tree (its neural pathways) instead of shriveling up into a sad, dried-out tree stump.

-Truth be told, I could write a book on this, and I live my entire life around this premise.
+Truth be told, I could write a book on how to boost brain health, and I live my entire life around this premise.
 And although there are many more habits I’d like to see you develop, start with these.
-After all, can you imagine how incredible it would be if we all lived to our potential?
+After all, can you imagine how incredible it would be if we all lived up to our potential?